mglogo icon

 Select a deductible that balances savings and practicality

-Your deductible represents the portion of risk your business retains.
-It should be an amount you could pay without disrupting operations, while still providing meaningful premium savings compared to lower deductible options.
+Your deductible is the portion of risk your business absorbs out of pocket.
+Set it at an amount you could pay without disrupting operations, one that also brings down your premium compared to lower deductible options.

 6. 6